LazarusNLP/indonesian-sentence-embeddings/docs/index.md

 Further, we will evaluate our models using the official [MTEB](https://github.com/embeddings-benchmark/mteb.git) code that contains two Indonesian classification subtasks: `MassiveIntentClassification (id)` and `MassiveScenarioClassification (id)`.

+### Pair Classification

+We followed [MTEB](https://github.com/embeddings-benchmark/mteb.git)'s PairClassification evaluation procedure for pair classification.
+Specifically for zero-shot natural language inference tasks, all neutral pairs are dropped, while contradictions and entailments are re-mapped as `0`s and `1`s.
+The maximum average precision (AP) score is found by finding the best threshold value.

+We leverage the [IndoNLI](https://huggingface.co/datasets/indonli) dataset's two test subsets: `test_lay` and `test_expert`.

 ## Methods

 ### (Unsupervised) SimCSE